otrebski/reactive-missile-defend/README.md

 ## Cassandra as persistence ##

-This project uses Cassandra 2.2 as a persistence.
+This project uses Cassandra 2 or 3 as a persistence.
 You can run cassandra using [Docker](https://www.docker.com/) or connect to existing Cassandra cluster.
 Details of Cassandra docker image can be found [here](https://hub.docker.com/_/cassandra/).
 Two keyspaces will be created:
 * rmd_journal - for journal
 * rmd_snapshot - for snapshots
 These keyspaces can be deleted between running game.